 Iron along the seam to flatten the material.

 Yay!!
 It is finished, and you now have a beautiful ruffle to enhance the cuteness of this top.
 I hope that you had fun creating this sleeve detail.
-Be sure to remove your basting stitches so that it will not show on the outside of your garment.
+Be sure to remove your basting stitches so that they will not show on the outside of your garment.

 Here are a few last things you need to know about ruffles: